joshcummingsdesign/wp-plugin-starter/README.md

 * [Here is an example of how to make an AJAX call in the admin.](https://github.com/joshcummingsdesign/wp-plugin-starter/issues/17)

-## Without Generator
+## Update the Plugin Info

-If you did not use the generator, change the following generic info:
+Change the following generic plugin info:

   * Namespaces in all PHP files - `namespace PLUGIN_NAME;`
   * `./plugin-name`
   * `plugin-name.php`